Edowndotdown/DMG-Reader/README.md

 # Unmounting
  DMG-Reader automatically manages Mounts and Unmounts, however if you find yourself needing to umnount, reopen the batch file and close it after the drag-and-drop screen.
 If you want to change the default drive letter reference the customization section.

+# This program is part of the Windows Script Intsaller Project
+ Get ready!
+DMG Reader will begin using WSI version 1.0 in December!

 # Questions and Feedback
  Feel free to ask any questions, report bugs, or share suggestions.
 Your input is appreciated.